Mutual TLS Client Authentication

 What is Mutual TLS?

 The Transport Layer Security (TLS) is a protocol designed to provide secure communication over the Internet and includes authentication, confidentiality and integrity.
 When a TLS connection is established the server provides a certificate that the client validates before trusting the server's identity.
 The server can also request the client to authenticate itself through a client certificate.
-The latter is referred to mutual TLS and sometimes even called client TLS.
+The latter is referred to as mutual TLS and sometimes even called client TLS or mutual authentication.

 or subject alternative name